- Student eligibility

 - The Vacation Scholarship awards are not intended to compete with industrial or labour employment.
 The value of the Scholarship is £225 per week, with a minimum length of two weeks.
 The average length of a scholarship is six weeks but applications for eight week Scholarships may be considered at the discretion of the Selection Panels if a strong case for support is made at the time of applying.

-- Payment of the funds will be made directly to the University.
+- Payment of the funds will be made directly to the University attended by the student.

 - A scholarship may be cancelled if a student fails to demonstrate satisfactory progress during the project’s lifetime, or abandons it.